BZoennchen/supercollider-book/_build/html/_sources/chapters/supercollider/scheduling/4-minimalism.md

 However, the same is true for plain routines.
 Often you can achieve more in fewer lines of code using patterns.
 But you have to get used to them, and you have to know a lot of patterns.
-If you are used to *imperative* programming, routines can be picked but easily, even if you have to write more code which often looks not that beautiful.
+If you are used to *imperative* programming, routines can be picked up easily, even if you have to write more code which often looks not that beautiful.
 I don't know what the best way here is.
 It depends on your taste, experience, and background.
 For this example, plain routines worked better for me.